tommililja/Farse/README.md

         ) JsonValueKind.String // Expected kind.
 ```

-> Note: Use True/False for any bool value.
+> Note: Use True or False for any bool value.

 ## Creating JSON